RamenVentures/Operating-Manual/README.md

 1. Describe the company in one sentence.
 2. Who is their target market?
 3. What problem are they solving?
-4. Who are the founders and VIPs?
-5. Will this be a huge market?
+4. Could this be a huge market?
 (Great Market)
-6. Is this a prime problem?
+5. Is this a prime problem?
 (Problem/Market Fit)
+6. What could this become?
+(Black Swan)
+7. Who are the founders and VIPs?
-7. Is this a world-class team?
+8. Is this a world-class team?
 (Great Team)
-8. Are they at the right stage?
+9. Are they at the right stage?
+(Pre-Seed)

 #### Requirements
 1. Your deck (if you have one)